jrkenneth/vue.edu-frontend/README.md

 ## Future Integration
 - Backend API: Express.js with MongoDB
 - Search functionality will be powered by backend
-- Cart data may be persisted to backend
+- Cart data will be persisted to backend